 Shooting originated as a means of survival, and it was practised in order to hunt game for food.
 As the industrial revolution made hunting for food less necessary shooting evolved into a sport.
 Shooting is a skill-based sport where consistency, accuracy, and concentration are key features.
 Strength and endurance are important to support the firearm for long periods.

-- Flexibility: to allow rifle shooters to comfortably maintain kneeling and prone positions for extended periods of time
+- Flexibility – to allow rifle shooters to comfortably maintain kneeling and prone positions for extended periods of time

-- Aerobic fitness: to achieve a lower resting heart rate and ensure the athletes can perform at their best (physically and mentally) for long periods
+- Aerobic fitness – to achieve a lower resting heart rate and ensure the athletes can perform at their best (physically and mentally) for long periods

-- Commonwealth Games (4 yearly)
+- Commonwealth Games (every four years)

 Dehydration can impair focus and concentration and can negatively impact skill and co-ordination.
 Shooters should drink adequate fluids to maintain good hydration levels during training and competition.
 Fluid requirements vary depending on the athletes’ size and gender as well as environmental conditions (e.g. hot, humid weather, which can be common during training and competition).

-Shooters may deliberately choose to limit fluid intake during competition to avoid the need for toilet breaks.
-However, the benefits of maintaining good hydration levels should not be underestimated.
 Sports drinks may be useful as part of a fluid plan during events as the fluid, carbohydrate and electrolyte mix can improve fluid absorption from the gut, improve mental focus and promote fluid retention.